Chadowo/chadowo.github.io/_posts/2024-01-05-a-new-way-to-export-gosu-games.md

 ## Exporting Your Gosu Game

-To get started, I'll give you some context: you've finished your game, using the [Gosu](https://www.libgosu.org/) game framework.
-And now want it so other people can play, right?
-Well you'll get to see it's not so easy to do with, since your game is tied to the Ruby interpreter, and it's not a compiled language (e.g. C or Rust), this makes so it you need for your players to install Ruby in their PC, and run your code.
-That's really unconvenient and I'd say almost nobody will install a programming language's interpreter to run a game, unless it's a really nice one (case on point: Minecraft).
+To get started, I'll give you some context: you've finished your game, using the [Gosu](https://www.libgosu.org/) game framework, and now you want to distribute to the players, right?
+Well you'll get to see it's not an easy task, since your game is tied to the Ruby interpreter, and it's not a compiled language (e.g. C or Rust), this makes it so you need for your players to install Ruby in their PC, and run your code.
+That's really unconvenient and I'd say almost nobody will install a programming language's interpreter to run a game, unless it's a really nice one (case on point:Minecraft).

 There's a way, though, to release your game in a nice and simple binary for your players to run.
 And that is to simply bundle the whole language runtime with your code, aka 'Freezing'.
 [Ocra](https://github.com/larsch/ocra) and its more active fork